AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Mappings.md

 # [LinkedMappingRule](#tab/tabid-2)
-Used when mapping a column to a shared mapping rule, using the token to define the value to be used for the token property of the rule.
+The LinkedMappingRule is used when mapping a column to a shared mapping rule, using the token to define the value to be used for the token property of the rule.

 ### Properties